tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Clients must also be careful in determining which DoH servers they send queries to directly, without obfuscation.
 In order to avoid the possibility of a spoofed NS2 record defining a malicious DoH server as authoritiative, clients MUST ensure that such records validate using DNSSEC {{!RFC4033}}.
-Even servers that are officially registered as authoritative can risk leaking or logging information about client lookups.
+Even servers that are officially designated can risk leaking or logging information about client lookups.
 Such risk can be mitigated by validating that the DoH servers can present proof of logging audits, or by a local whitelist of servers maintained by a client.

 Clients should take caution when using obfuscated responses from resolvers that do not carry DNSSEC signatures.
 An adversarial Target resolver that wishes to learn the IP address of clients requesting resolution for sensitive domains can redirect clients to addresses of its choosing.
 Clients that use these answers to open direct connections to the server may then leak their local IP address.
 Privacy-Sensitive Connections concerned about this attack